mariam606/crazy_alarm_system/README.md

 - After the time mathces the input, the alarm will be on.
 This means that the car will move, buzzer will work, and the riddle will be displayed over the LCD
 - Solve the riddle
 - Enter the answer of the riddle thorough the keypad followed by 'A' to submit your answer.

+## The repository structure:
+- LCD: this part is related to displaying the statement over the LCD
+- Keypad: this part is realted to entering an input from the user using keypad
+- Movement: this is the part of the project responsible for moving the car in a certain path with certain delays
+- Integration: this is the integration of keypad, LCD and car movement together.
+- Buzzer: this is simply related to enabling the buzzer
+- FreeRTOS: this is where we have used freeRTOS insted of polling